datahub-project/datahub/docs/quick-ingestion-guides/powerbi/overview.md

 *To learn more about setting these advanced values, check out the [PowerBI Ingestion Source](https://datahubproject.io/docs/generated/ingestion/sources/powerbi).*

 ## Next Steps

-If that all sounds like what you're looking for, navigate to the [next page](setup.md), where we'll talk about prerequisites.
+Continue to the [setup guide](setup.md), where we'll describe the prerequisites.

 ## Advanced Guides and Reference